-Can a U47-remake be as good as the original ?
+Can an U47-remake be as good as the original ?

-Please let me introduce myself: My name is Gunter Wagner.
-I am specialized in tube microphone technology since more than 30 years.
-My special field for more than half of my life is the Neumann U47, since I fell in love with its sound and its technical design when I worked as a sound engineer in Germany in the early seventies.
+My special field is the Neumann U47, since I fell in love with its sound and its technical design when I worked as a sound engineer in Germany in the early seventies.

-learned about tube microphones in the following years, the more I respected this
+The more I learned about tube microphones in the following years, the more I respected the U47 design.

-Considering that it was designed shortly after WW2 - at a time when it was hard to find sources for unusual parts and materials in Germany - its historical impact on the recording industry from the early 50's until today is undisputed.
+Considering that it was designed 1948/49, shortly after WW2 - at a time when it was hard to find sources for unusual parts and materials in Germany - its historical impact on the recording industry from the early 50's until today is undisputed and truly remarkable.

 There was no computer simulation in 1948, and test equipment for acoustical measurements and research was simple and vague, at least for today's standards.
 Nevertheless the U47 turned into a milestones in German recording technology and became one of the world's best and most sought-after microphones.

-When Neumann more and more ran out of original U47 parts in the early 80's, we had to start re-manufacturing U47 parts to make sure that we could continue professional service for the old classic U47.
-Meanwhile we supply authentic U47 spareparts to many microphone technicians and manufacturers around the world.
-(See www.tubemicrophones.com and www.german-tubemics.com)
+When Neumann more and more ran out of original U47 parts in the early 80's, we started re-manufacturing U47 parts to make sure that we could continue professional service and restoration the old classic U47.
+From 1989 we re-made most key parts of the old U47 and supplied authentic spareparts to many microphone technicians and manufacturers around the world.
+(See http://wagner-microphones.com/U47Parts/U47clone-.htm ).

-Since 1989 we re-make most key parts of the old U47 and a few years later I built the first completely new U47-reproduction as a special order for one of my clients in the USA.
+1998 I built the first completely new U47-reproduction as a special order for one of my international clients.
 The response was overwhelming.
 Finally it was possible - by matching capsule, tube and output transformer in combination with the fully authentic U47 body-mechanics - to achieve 100% of the look, feel and the sonic quality of the classic U47.
-Not just a copy of an old U47 with all its problems, but making U47 to the quality and sound when they were new, 55 years ago.
+Not just a copy of an old U47 with all its problems, but making U47 to the quality and sound when they were new, 60 years ago!

-Because the U47w is made from U47 spareparts, basically each part - from the mechanics, the body and the head to the transformer and the capsule - is directly interchangeable and fully authentic to the old Neumann part in an old U47.
+Because the U47w is made from U47 spareparts and authentic reproduced parts, basically each item - from the mechanics, the body and the head to the transformer and the capsule - is directly interchangeable and fully authentic to the old Neumann part in an old U47.
 In other words, if you take the headgrille or a capsule or even the output connector, it fits directly to an old Neumann U47 because it does not just look as the original, it is always a fully authentic replacement part for the Neumann U47.

-Meanwhile we built more than 150 U47w for clients around the globe who find it amazing that they can now use a true U47 without the limitations and unpredictability of a 55 year old mic.
+Meanwhile we handmade more than 250 U47w for clients around the globe who find it amazing that they can now use a true U47 without the limitations and unpredictability of a 60 year old mic.
 Output gain, frequency response, noise, distortion and the famous character - all specs are identical to the vintage U47.

 Hard to believe?
 Have a look at the images and read some background information: